eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

     ![Proceed trusting the source](./images/untrusted_cert.png)

-    Once trusted the source, the user will be redirected to a login page where the following credentianls:
+    Once trusted the source, the user will be redirected to a login page where the following credentials:
     **username**: `admin`
     **password**: `admin`